deltachat/deltachat-pages/en/help.md

   [get.delta.chat](https://get.delta.chat).

-### Why can I choose not to watch the Inbox?

-This is an experimental setting for some people who are experimenting with server-side rules.
-Not all providers support this, but with some you can move all mails with a "Chat-Version" header to the DeltaChat folder.
-Normally, this would be done by the Delta Chat app.

-Watching the Inbox makes sense to turn off, if you have both:

-- enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
-- have set the "Show classic emails" setting to "no, chats only".

-In this case, Delta Chat doesn't need to watch the Inbox.

 ### What is the "Send Copy to Self" setting good for?

 Sending a copy of your messages to yourself ensures that you receive your own